Satellite Monitoring for River Dolphin Conservation

 - Presence of human communities and trammel fishing nets, which represent a risk for dolphins that may get tangled up and die (bycatch).

-that analyzes the number of individuals observed per kilometer of river travelled and the width of cross-sections along the boat’s path, 100 meters away from the shore, regardless of whether it is a cliff, beach, rocks, floating pastures, or firm land.
+Researchers then calculate the total abundance of dolphins by processing their data using a specialized software that analyzes the number of individuals observed per kilometer of river travelled and the width of cross-sections along the boat’s path, 100 meters away from the shore, regardless of whether it is a cliff, beach, rocks, floating pastures, or firm land.
 That is how scientists estimate the approximate number of dolphins in a river.

 This methodology has been standardized and is used by the countries that form part of SARDI, which allows them to generate data that can later be compared across time and space and arrive at an estimate of regional abundance.
 The methodology also allows researchers to go on long river voyages to identify their threats, uses, human populations, and economic activities and assess the presence of other species based on studies made by other biologists.